petermchale/trfermikit/README.md

 trfermikit [OPTIONS] \
   --output <path to results directory> \
   --reference <path to reference fasta (without the ".fa" suffix)> \
-  --alignments <path to short-read alignments (without the ".cram" suffix"; index assumed to be present)>
+  --alignments <path to short-read alignments (without the ".cram" suffix"; index assumed to be present)> \
+  --threads <number of threads>
 ```

 Options are: